Batgar/HealthKitStatelessSample/README.md

 StateDispatcher<HealthState>.Refresh();
 ```

-... and that is really it.

 Lists and UITableViews are a little more complicated.
+More on that later.